Registering for MDC In-Water Classes:

-NOTE: The County web site MAY tell you to register for AAU.
-This is no longer required.
-You are only required to be registered through Active Montgomery and to pay your $15 Team Fee.
+NOTE: You are only required to be registered through Active Montgomery and to pay your $15 Team Fee.

 National Team and Dryland Class: Use the MDC Online Invoicing System to pay for Club Fees, Annual Membership Fees, and Dryland Diving Class Fees.

 The $15 team fee can be paid by clicking on Team Fee in the top navigation.

 MDC Dryland Classes:

 The price for the one hour classes is $200 for a 10 week session.
 The price for the one and a half hour classes is $300 for a 10 week session.
 To register, go to the registration section of this page (below).
 Select the class you would like to join, create a profile with Acuity, and pay the fee for the class to reserve your spot.
 Any cancelations or changes need to be made before the start of the session and can be done by emailing DougB@montgomerydiveclub.org.

 Our Dryland Diving Classes are the perfect compliment to your in-water practice schedule.
 The top divers around the world turbo-charge their in-water practice with dryland training on trampoline, dryboard, and tumbling mats.
 It allows for more repetitions of the most important training skills in less time.